AWS vs. WP Engine – Cloud vs. Managed WordPress Hosting

 What is the main difference between AWS and WP Engine?

 AWS offers a highly scalable infrastructure with a wide range of services, making it suitable for businesses needing significant resources.
-In contrast, WP Engine specializes in user-friendly managed WordPress hosting, ideal for users without technical expertise.
+In contrast, WP Engine specializes in user-friendly managed WordPress hosting, which is ideal for users without technical expertise.

 Who should use AWS?